Norman Jay Colman

-Norman Jay Colman (May 16, 1827 – November 3, 1911) was a politician, attorney, educator, newspaper publisher, and, for 18 days, the first United States secretary of agriculture.
+Norman Jay Colman (May 16, 1827 – November 3, 1911) was an American politician, attorney, educator, newspaper publisher, and, for 18 days, the first United States secretary of agriculture.

 Louisville, Kentucky

 Colman was born in Richfield Springs, New York, to son of Nancy (Sprague) and Hamilton Coleman.
 He later moved to Kentucky to become an educator.
 While in Louisville, he took the time to attend law school and received a law degree from the University of Louisville Law School in 1849.

 Greenville, Indiana

 In 1850, Colman became the first principal in Greenville when the Floyd County Seminary opened in Greenville, Indiana.
 The school was funded by raising $2,000 with Greenville residents contributing an additional $800 to secure the school for their town.
 For this sum, it was possible to erect a large 2-story brick building on land donated by Isaac Redman.
 One of the trustees appointed to oversee the new school was John Baptiste Ford of Greenville who was a prominent resident and famous for his glass works.

 Colman served as Principal in Greenville for two years.
 In 1852, the Hoosier legislature approved the first laws establishing the public school system.
 This spelled the end of the older county seminaries for the new law provided that they be closed and their assets turned over to the new public school systems.
 Some 100 students had been attending the school paying tuition of $4 to $8 a semester and finding board and lodging in Greenville homes at $1 a week.

 The closing of the Seminary proved to be the end of Colman's teaching career.
 During Colman's time in Greenville, he met Clara Porter and married in 1851.
 Clara was the daughter of Daniel Porter who is best known for Porter's Public House in Greenville which was a notorious hotel, bar, and social spot.
 Together they had two children; Laura Kate Colman (1860) and Francis Porter Colman (1862).